What is search intent?

 Step 3 – Identify the pages whose conversion rates you need to increase:

-Not all pages that perform well in search results are also good for your business’ profitability.
+Not all pages that perform well in search results are also good for your business’s profitability.

 Step 4 – Optimise for the target audience’s search intent.

-What are the benefits of optimizing your content for search intent?
+What are the benefits of optimising your content for search intent?

 Tailoring your content to the right interest group will help you rank higher in search engine results pages (SERPs) and increase traffic to your site.